bearded-avenger/wp-live-search/README.txt

 == Changelog ==

 = 0.8 =
-* added a new "dropdown" mode for use in small spaces
+* added "dropdown" option mode for use in small spaces
-* added a new "results_style" option for use in small spaces
+* added "results_style" option for use in small spaces
+* added "excerpt" option to show excerpt

 = 0.7.1 =
 * fixed target="" feature only receiving one search result